LWachtel1/tp/docs/DeveloperGuide.md

 The user’s input is received and processed by ByteCeps, which involves parsing the command through the `Parser` class.
 The user initiates the process by inputting the command `help`.

 **Step 2 - Command Identification:**
-The `Parser` class determines the type of help operation and extracts any necessary arguments.
+The `Parser` class determines the type of help operation and extracts any necessary parameters.
 In this case, the `help` is recognised as the command.

-**Step 3 - Command Validation**: The input is then validated using `HelpValidator` class to ensure that the arguments provided meet the expected format and criteria for processing.
+**Step 3 - Command Validation**: The input is then validated using `HelpValidator` class to ensure that the parameters provided meet the expected format and criteria for processing.
-Here, validation will fail as `help` is not accompanied by any arguments.
+Here, validation will fail as `help` is not accompanied by any parameters.
 An exception, with an error message specifying this, is thrown.

 **Step 4 - Command Execution**: The appropriate action is taken by the `HelpMenuManager` class.
 - Catch Validation Exception: The `HelpMenuManager` proceeds to catch this exception, and check the error message is as expected.